Are you a protein pro?

 Where is excess protein stored in the body?

 The correct answer is: B. There is no protein reservoir in the body

 Although proteins are important, the body is unable to store them.
-That’s why protein should be taken at regular intervals during the day.
+That’s why it is important to always consume enough protein to meet your protein needs.

 The correct answer is: A. An amino acid that plays a critical role in building muscles

 Leucine is one of the amino acids that make up proteins – and one that plays a critical role in building muscles.
 That’s why many athletes focus on getting enough leucine.
 And did you know that whey protein is a great source of leucine?

 What are the essential amino acids?

 The correct answer is: C. Amino acids that the body requires from external sources

 Essential amino acids cannot be made by the body, so you need to get them through your diet.
 There are nine different essential amino acids and whey protein contains all of them in the right proportions for the human body.
 That’s why whey protein is a great source of essential amino acids.